operator-playground-io/Grafana-Operator-Playground-tile/tutorials/grafana-instance-creation-tutorial.md

 grafana-svc                NodePort    10.101.178.187   <none>        3000:30200/TCP   3s
 ```

-From above output NodePort is : 30200
+From above, we can see the output NodePort is `30200`.

-Click on the <a href="http://##DNS.ip##:30200" target="_blank">http://##DNS.ip##:30200</a> to access Grafana Dashboard.
+**Step 4: Click on http://##DNS.ip##:30200 to access your Grafana dashboard.

-You will see the Grafana page loading as below :
+The Grafana page will load as shown below.

 ![](_images/load.png)

-Now click on the `Sign In` button as below :
+**Step 5: Now click on the Sign In button as below.**

 ![](_images/signin.png)

-Log-in to Grafana Dashboard with the following credentials:
+**Step 6: Log into Grafana dashboard with the following credentials.**

 ```
 user: root